amstan/openCICAD/README.md

 * In case of a collision, the priority is given to the message with lower ID.

 The documentation for this protocol can be found on the [wiki](https://github.com/amstan/openCICAD/wiki).

+This repository includes an implementation of the protocol.